Understanding Cereal Grains

 Oils and fats

 Generally speaking, grain oils are not desirable in brewing and can lead to stale, cardboardy flavors in the finished beer (hop oils are a different story, and it’s a mixed bag when it comes to the oils in various spices and flavorings).
-The main issue stems from a naturally occuring malt enzyme called lipoxygenase or LOX.
+The main issue stems from a naturally occurring malt enzyme called lipoxygenase or LOX.
 LOX is responsible for breaking down fats into their foul-tasting, rancid forms in the presence of oxygen, and a lot of the warnings about hot-side aeration stem from the negative effects of LOX.

 The good news for us as GF brewers is that LOX is denatured at about 160°F. So if you start with a high-temperature rest in your mashing process, you theoretically shouldn’t need to worry about hot-side aeration.
 There may be some LODO brewers out there who will disagree with me here, but whether you splash your wort around or not, it seems like a LOX-denaturing rest is a good piece of insurance.